Sustainability-related disclosure obligations for financial market participants and financial advisers

-REGULATION (EU) 2019/2088 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL (EU Disclosure Regulation) requires financial market participants to disclose the strategy and arrangements for dealing with sustainability risks at company level, as well as at the level of the financial products offered.
+Regulation (EU) 2019/2088 (the Disclosure Regulation) requires financial market participants to disclose strategies and arrangements for dealing with sustainability risks at company level as well as at the level of the financial products offered.
 The respective addressees of the Disclosure Regulation within the LHI Group are LHI Kapitalverwaltungsgesellschaft GmbH (financial market participant, hereinafter referred to as “KVG”) and LHI Capital Management (financial adviser, hereinafter referred to as “CapMan”).
-They hereby comply with the requirements of the EU Disclosure Regulation.
+They hereby comply with the requirements of the Disclosure Regulation.

 Art.
 3 EU Disclosure Regulation – Strategy for dealing with sustainability risks

-Accordingly, contracts are hereby excluded with companies that generate their turnover
+Accordingly, contracts are excluded with companies that generate their turnover

 - through weapons or armaments (more than 10%; outlawed weapons 0%)